Herb Sturz

-Herb Sturz (born Herbert Jay Sturz; December 31, 1930) was an American social justice advocate.
+Herbert Jay Sturz (December 31, 1930 – June 10, 2021) was an American social justice advocate, nonprofit executive, and political appointee.
 Sturz had a broad impact on public policy, especially in New York City.
 He was: chairman of the New York City Planning Commission; New York City deputy mayor for criminal justice; and a New York Times editorial board member.
-He was the founding director of the Vera Institute of Justice and a 12-year board member for George Soros’s Open Society Foundations.
+He was the founding director of the Vera Institute of Justice and a 12-year board member for George Soros's Open Society Foundations.
 In 1976 Sturz received the Rockefeller Public Service Award at the White House.

-Early Life and Education
+Early life and education

 Sturz was born in Bayonne, New Jersey, the youngest of three sons.
-His parents were Ida (née Meirowitz), a travel agency owner, and Jacob Sturz, an insurance agency owner.
+His parents were Ida (née Meirowitz), a travel agency owner, and Jacob Sturcz (also Sturz), an insurance agency owner.
 Jacob was born on December 18, 1889 in Hrabkov, Slovakia and immigrated to America on July 8, 1908.
 Ida was born in Manhattan, New York in May 1900.
 They were both of Ashkenazi Jewish descent.
 Sturz was the youngest of three sons.
 The oldest was Robert (Bob) Sturz, a New York lawyer.
 The middle son was Melvin (Mel) Sturz, who was an insurance broker in Bayonne and New York.
+One of his nieces was Lisa Sturz.

 Sturz attended Horace Mann Elementary School in Bayonne and graduated from Bayonne High School in 1948.
 Before graduating, he was a newspaper boy, worked at his father's bar, and was a soda jerk.
 Sturz was the tennis team captain in high school.
 During his senior year, he started dropping his tennis racket and had difficulty scooping ice cream.
 Sturz soon learned he had polio, which permanently weakened and disfigured his hands.
 Sturz enrolled at the University of Wisconsin, where his two older brothers went to college.
 Sturz majored in philosophy, was a political activist, and graduated in 1952.